uclab-potsdam/wanderer/README.md

 ### Creating a Story

 Select the `edit` mode, go to the list view and make sure the `Stories` type is selected.
 Add a new story by clicking the ➕ icon.
-This will create a new story and open the edit window.
-Each story
+This will create a new story and open the edit form with the following fields:

+- `label` the name of the story.¹
+- `image` the preview/cover image of the story.
+- `media file` the location of the media file.¹ ²
+- `media subtitles` the location of the subtitle file.¹ ²
+- `index` if checked the story will be the main entry point to the Wanderer.
+Exactly one story should be set as index.

+1) language options can be set in the config.
+2) you can use full URIs and relative paths or make use of the `shorthands` specified in the config.